 Founded in 2018 by Artistic Director, Darren Hamilton, the choir's mission is "to advance the awareness, education and impact of gospel music in the community".
 WRMC aims to function as a professional group that creates and offers high energy, superior quality gospel music performances while providing an environment for members to foster and develop their musicianship skills within the gospel music idiom.
 The choir also endeavours to produce high quality gospel music recordings in an effort to expand the access and presence of gospel music in Canada.

 Most recently, WRMC participated in the "Hymn To Freedom Waterloo" live recording project and has shared the stage with the Kitchener-Waterloo Symphony and the Grand Philharmonic Choir adding a gospel flare to the 2019 Yuletide Spectacular event.
-"Back by popular demand"*, the choir is scheduled to collaborate and perform again with these groups at the 2020 Yuletide Spectacular event.
-The choir has also performed at local churches, community events and is striving to share its gospel music repertoire at music festivals, concerts and other events both within and outside of the Waterloo Region.
+The choir has also performed at local churches and community events and is striving to share its gospel music repertoire at music festivals, concerts and other events both within and outside of Waterloo Region.
 The choir performs with a 5-piece gospel rhythm section.
+WRMC is currently working on its debut EP recording project to be released in 2021.

 Through its musical encounters with the community, WRMC aspires to display sincere expressions of praise and worship to God, while sharing the inspiring messages of faith, hope, determination, resilience and joy founded upon the “good news” of the gospel of Jesus Christ.